vmware-tanzu/velero/ADOPTERS.md

 BitGo uses Velero backup and restore capabilities to seamlessly provision and scale fullnode statefulsets on the fly as well as having it serve an integral piece for our kubernetes disaster-recovery story.

 **[Bugsnag][30]**
-We use Velero for managing backups of an internal instance of our on-premise clustered solution.
-We also recommend our users of [on-premise Bugsnag installations][31] use Velero for [managing their own backups][32].
+We use Velero for managing backups of an internal instance of our on-premises clustered solution.
+We also recommend our users of [on-premises Bugsnag installations][31] use Velero for [managing their own backups][32].

 **[Banzai Cloud][60]**
 [Banzai Cloud Pipeline][61] is a Kubernetes-based microservices platform that integrates services needed for Day-1 and Day-2 operations along with first-class support both for on-prem and hybrid multi-cloud deployments.
 We use Velero to periodically [backup and restore these clusters in case of disasters][62].